-The Open Philanthropy Project awarded a grant of $3.5 million over three years to the Georgetown Center for Global Health Science and Security (GHSS) to provide general support.
+The Open Philanthropy Project recommended a grant of $3.5 million over three years to the Georgetown Center for Global Health Science and Security (GHSS) to provide general support.
 GHSS, housed at Georgetown University Medical Center, conducts research to help build sustainable capacities to prevent, detect, and respond to public health emergencies worldwide.
 It comprises a team of four experts and academic researchers in biosecurity and pandemic preparedness along with several support staff.
 GHSS plans to use this grant to support policy-oriented academic research focused on improving U.S. and international biosecurity and pandemic preparedness policy.
 It plans to spend the majority of the grant funding on three main activities:

 - Improving the capacity of the international community to respond to biological attacks.

 - Researching international best practices for building laboratory capacity within national-level biosurveillance systems.
 International donors have invested a large amount of money to build national systems for rapid detection of infectious disease outbreaks, but these efforts have been fragmented and, in our view, have not resulted in ideal systems.
 We believe that this is due to a) a lack of comprehensive evidence on how to build fast and effective biosurveillance systems, and b) the tendency of individual donors to invest in projects that fit narrow programmatic objectives.